polhenarejos/picokeys-docs/docs/picokeyapp/first-steps.md

 - Try a different USB cable or port
 - Close other applications that may be accessing the device
-- Reconnect the device and restart PicoKeyApp
+- Reconnect the device and restart PicoKey App

 ---